How to choose the right school

 Check the facility

-To do this, ACATCM is located on two properties.
-Our classrooms are housed in the Heritage Hall at the prestigious SAIT campus thus allowing our students access to the numerous amenities provided.
+To do this, the ACATCM uses 2 separate locations.
+Our classrooms are housed in the Heritage Hall at the prestigious SAIT campus thus allowing our students access to the numerous amenities provided including direct C-train access.

 Our clinic and administration offices are only a few blocks away in the beautiful community of Capital Hill in the Banff Trail Plaza.
-This space brings numerous clinic rooms for treatments, our own TCM backed library, a herbal dispensary, and room for students to hang out and study.
+This space has numerous spacious clinic rooms for treatments, our own TCM-backed library, an herbal dispensary, and room for students to hang out and study.

 Prepare a question-list